stone96123/DPM/README.md

 ## Contact

-If you have any question, please feel free to contact us.
+If you have any questions, please feel free to contact us.
 E-mail: [tanlei@stu.xmu.edu.cn](mailto:tanlei@stu.xmu.edu.cn)